jpaulm/gofbp/README.md

 # Deadlocks

 FBP deadlocks are well understood, and are handled well by other FBP implementations on https://github.com/jpaulm .
-They seem to be well detected by the Go scheduler - unfortunately, they are not so easy to troubleshhot, as Go deadlock detection is not "FBP-aware".
+They also seem to be well detected by the Go scheduler - unfortunately, they are not so easy to troubleshoot, as Go deadlock detection is not "FBP-aware", and occurs before the GoFBP scheduler can analyze the process states to determine where the problem is occurring.
 This has been raised as an issue - #28 .

-To troubleshoot FBP deadlocks, look at the list of goroutines involved, and add the component names to your diagram, together with the "state", deducible from the functions being executed.
-Unfortunately, if you have multiple processes (goroutines) executing the same component, there is currently no easy way to determine which processes are involved.
+To troubleshoot FBP deadlocks, look at the list of goroutines involved, and add the component names to your diagram, together with the "state".

-# Debugging Deadlocks

-As of this release (v2.1.0), go through the listed goroutines, looking for `Execute` - this will show the Component name (in the line below); now go up 2 lines, which should show `Send` or `Receive`: other goroutines can be ignored.
-Mark `S`s or `R`s on your diagram, and this should give you an indication as to where in your diagram the deadlock is occurring.
+As of this release (v2.1.1), a stand-alone program has been added, `analyze_deadlock.go`, which can be used to analyze the Go stack trace.
+Its `.exe` file can be found in the project `bin` directory.
+Therefore, to analyze the deadlock, send the `go test` output for one test to `logfile`, i.e. `go test -run ForceDeadlock -count=1 > logfile`, then execute `bin\analyze_deadlock.exe`.
+The output should be something like the following (based on running `go test -run ForceDeadlock -count=1`):

+`
+Sender Goroutine no.: 19
+Counter Goroutine no.: 20
+Concat Goroutine no.: 21
+Process: Sender, Status: Send
+Process: Counter, Status: Send
+Process: Concat, Status: Receive
+`

+More information will be added, as we figured out how to extract it!

 ## Components